 Natural Cotton Canvas 10 oz: Sewing your own slipcover?
 This 10 oz. canvas will sew just fine on your home sewing machine.
 It’s the most economical canvas, a good choice when you’re on a tight budget and want to make a simple, medium weight slipcover.
 The hand-feel softens after it’s washed and takes on a relaxed, broken-in look with a grainy texture.
 Expect high wrinkle.
 I buy it at Big Duck Canvas.

-Check out my reviews of the two Big Duck natural canvas fabrics mentioned above to get an idea of shrinkage and usage.
 Don’t forget to follow my fabric pre-shrink instructions to minimize wrinkles.